ddelago/React-GoLang-Real-time-Dashboard/README.md

 3. Open Terminal
 4. Go to your Go workspace directory
 5. Clone the repository.
 Filepath should be: ```~/{Your Go Workspace}/src/```
-6. cd into the nexsysSimMonitor project directory
+6. cd into the project directory
 7. Run in terminal: ```npm install``` to install all dependencies.
 8. You can now either run ```go run server.go address:port``` then ```npm start``` so that you can view live changes quickly in-browser or you can cd into /src and run ```npm run build``` to create an optimized version of the project.
 To view the optimized version run ```go run server.go address:port``` and navigate to the specific address and port that you provided in a web browser.
 9. **NOTE** that you must change the socket variable on line 585 of ```~/{Your Go Workspace}/src/nexsysSimMonitor/src/variables/Variables.jsx``` to reflect the address and port that you specified for the server.